The List Of Top Best Fruits To Eat For Weight loss and Diabetes!

 Avocados are delicious and very healthy.
 They add that creamy flavour to your smoothies and are great in salads and dips and you can even make healthy desserts out of them.
 For the most health benefits, go for haas avocados.
 Always eat them raw to preserve their nutrients.

-- They are full of healthy fats: Avocados are rich in monounsaturated fat (MUFA) which is heart healthy.
+- They Are Full Of Healthy Fats: Avocados are rich in monounsaturated fat (MUFA) which is heart healthy.
 MUFAs help to lower your LDL (bad) cholesterol and even your triglycerides (fat in your blood).
 It also keeps you fuller for longer.
-Full-fat foods can also help you to lose weight, click here to find out more and never feel hungry after eating again.
+Full-fat foods can also help you to lose weight.

 Caution When Choosing Berries